-Lena joins iMentor as the Deputy Director, iMentor NYC.
+Lena is the Managing Director of iMentor NYC.
 In her previous role, she served the students at a network of three NYC public high schools by working with Principals and advisors to create integrated support programs and develop the counseling teams to implement them.
 For over a decade, Lena has worked in partnership with NYC schools for various organizations and in various capacities.
 This work has focused primarily on College / Career Readiness and Success, and increasingly on leveraging external resources to support the work of schools in this area.
 Mentors and the iMentor curriculum are very exciting resources to add to this effort, and Lena (who is not only a prior employee, but also a mentor herself!) is elated to be back at iMentor supporting the amazing team of Program Coordinators and Program Managers as they expand and deepen iMentor NYC’s impact.

 Alex comes to iMentor with a passion for youth work from Oakland, California where he most recently co-taught in both first and third grade classrooms.
 Prior to teaching, he spent a year of service with BAYAC AmeriCorps working as a K-5 after school youth leader where he taught sports and creative writing.
 Alex has spent time as a Site Coordinator for a summer STEM program in Oakland, as well as multiple summers working in the UCSD OASIS Summer Bridge program, which aims to increase college retention by providing year-long support for incoming college students.
 He received his B.A. in Ethnic Studies with a minor in English Literature from the University of California, San Diego.
 An alumnus of VONA Voices, Alex holds interests in the intersection of Katniss Everdeen, Saul Williams, Bruce Lee, and the Rubik’s Cube.

-Having dedicated his post-collegiate work experience to the education non-profit sector, Kevin is excited to join the iMentor team to help improve the opportunities of New York City youth.
+Having dedicated his post-collegiate work experience to the education nonprofit sector, Kevin is excited to join the iMentor team to help improve the opportunities of New York City youth.
 He first heard about iMentor while serving as an AmeriCorps member for current iMentor partner College Possible.
-While there he lead a team of AmeriCorps members as a high school coach, directing students through the college process from junior year to the transition to college.
+While there, he led a team of AmeriCorps members as a high school coach, directing students through the college process from junior year to the transition to college.
 He also worked as an Advancement Via Individual Determination (AVID) tutor to prepare students for college readiness and success.
-Kevin graduated from Macalester College in St. Paul, Minnesota with a B.A. in Political Science and Education.
-A native Chicagoan, he is excited to explore a new city that is the epicenter of sports and hip hop, two of his non-educational passions.
+Kevin graduated from Macalester College in St. Paul, Minnesota, with a B.A. in political Ssience and education.
+A native Chicagoan, he is excited to explore a new city that is the epicenter of sports and hip-hop, two of his non-educational passions.

 Managing Director of Operations

-Michael Francisco-McGuire joined iMentor as the Director of Operations in 2012, having worked at the intersection of the non-profit and for-profit sectors for over 12 years.
-Michael joins iMentor from The Climate Group, an international climate change-focused non-profit that he helped grow from a start-up team of 6 to 125 people in offices across five continents.
+Michael Francisco-McGuire joined iMentor as the director of 0perations in 2012, having worked at the intersection of the nonprofit and for-profit sectors for more than 12 years.
+Michael joins iMentor from The Climate Group, an international climate-change-focused organziation that he helped grow from a start-up team of 6 to 125 people in offices across five continents.
 He has a deep passion for the social sectors and for growing high-impact, highly functioning organizations.
 Michael is originally from the northern wilds of England and moved to New York in 2007.
-He graduated from NYU Wagner with a Masters in Public Administration.
+He graduated from NYU Wagner with a master's degree in public administration.